Indridcold96/lithdex/README.md

 An analysis is treated as published for the library when all of the following are true:

 - `visibility = public`
-- `status = completed`
+- `status = completed` or `status = inconclusive`
 - `publishedAt != null`

 Current behavior:

-- Owners can publish a completed private analysis.
+- Owners can publish a completed or inconclusive private analysis.
 - Publishing sets visibility to public and populates `publishedAt` when needed.
 - Owners can make a public analysis private again.
 - Unpublishing sets visibility back to private and clears `publishedAt`.
-- Analyses that are not completed cannot be published to the public library.
+- Analyses that are not completed or inconclusive cannot be published to the public library.

-This keeps the public library aligned with intentionally published, completed analyses only.
+This keeps the public library aligned with intentionally published terminal analyses that are useful for community discussion.

 ## Community Model